dfinity/interface-spec/spec/md-spec/ic-interface-spec.md

 For security reasons, only HTTPS connections are allowed (URLs must start with `https://`).
 The IC uses industry-standard root CA lists to validate certificates of remote web servers.

-Each request can specify the maximal expected size for the response from the remote HTTP server.
-The upper limit on the size of a response defaults to `2MiB` if no maximal size value is specified.
-An error will be returned when the response is larger than the maximal size.
-The `2MiB` size limit also applies to the value returned by the `transform` function.
+The *size* of an HTTP request from the canister or an HTTP response from the remote HTTP server is the total number of bytes representing the names and values of HTTP headers and the HTTP body.
+The maximal size for the request from the canister is `2MB` (`2,000,000B`).
+Each request can specify a maximal size for the response from the remote HTTP server.
+The upper limit on the maximal size for the response is `2MB` (`2,000,000B`) and this value also applies if no maximal size value is specified.
+An error will be returned when the request or response is larger than the maximal size.

 The following parameters should be supplied for the call:

 -   `url` - the requested URL.
+The URL must be valid according to https://www.ietf.org/rfc/rfc3986.txt[RFC-3986] and its length must not exceed `8192`.
 The URL may specify a custom port number.

 -   `max_response_bytes` - optional, specifies the maximal size of the response in bytes.
-Any value less than or equal to `2MiB` is accepted.
+If provided, the value must not exceed `2MB` (`2,000,000B`).
 The call will be charged based on this parameter.
-If not provided, the maximum of `2MiB` will be used.
+If not provided, the maximum of `2MB` will be used.

 -   `method` - currently, only GET, HEAD, and POST are supported